-The influence of the Leete illustration of 1914 lives on to this day, as in this Economist cover from September 2008, with US Treasury secretary Hank Paulson in the Kitchener pose:
+The influence of the Leete illustration of 1914 has lived, as in this Economist cover from September 2008, with US Treasury secretary Hank Paulson in the Kitchener pose:

 And the Daily Mirror (1 May 1997) ran an image of Tony Blair, then prime minister, with the slogan 'Your Country Needs Him' on its front page.
 Thatcher, Reagan, Trump – even Greta Thunberg – have all been photographed or portrayed in the Kitchener pose.

 So, is Leete's London Opinion the best magazine cover in history?
 Technically, no: it was (according to a Kitchener biography) done in a rush and cannot match the quality of many images, even from the Victorian era.
 The monthlies had much better production values in terms of their use of colour, plate-making and paper.
 However, how may covers find themselves being imitated – for an item about the credit crunch – by the influential Economist almost a century later?

 - Campaign (1999) 'Poster advertising awards,' 15 October